Maxime Bernier: Backbench (2008–2011)

 Six days before the 2008 election, Couillard released a book which was supposed to reveal Bernier's confidential opinions such as his personal objection to Canadian involvement in the Iraq War.
 The English version peaked at No. 6 on La Presse's bestseller list while the French version reached No. 5.
 However, the book was viewed negatively by some of Bernier's constituents.
 He was re-elected with 62 per cent of votes, and was made chair for the National Defense Select Committee.

 In 2009, Bernier started a blog and spent the next four years travelling across Canada to discuss political issues.
 Bernier's speeches were criticized by Jean-Pierre Blackburn, Raymond Blanchard and Tom Mulcair, but praised by Andrew Coyne, Warren Kinsella, and André Pratte.

 In September 2010, after Bernier's Quebec colleagues pushed for the federal government to invest $175 million in the Centre Vidéotron in Quebec City, Bernier opposed the proposed project and a feasibility study by Ernst & Young.
 He stated the proposal made little financial sense.
 The government later decided against the investment.
-He later revealed that his colleagues were furious because they wanted to use the investment to "Buy votes".
+He later stated that his colleagues were furious because they wanted to use the investment to "Buy votes".

 It was rumoured that Conservative Party insiders wanted Bernier to become leader of the Action démocratique du Québec (ADQ) party if Stephen Harper's preferred choice, Mario Dumont, became Quebec lieutenant, and that Bernier was considering a leadership run.
 In 2009 there was a movement to draft Bernier for ADQ leadership.
 Bernier called the attention flattering, but declined to run.